 Live online courses are ideal for those who want the guidance and feedback of an instructor but don’t have time for, or access to, a physical class.
-The pre-scheduled sessions mean you won’t have total control over your study schedule — you will have to “show up” to classes.
-But you can do so from the comfort of your home or other study space, and this added structure may benefit students who need a little extra help or motivation while preparing for the MCAT.
+The pre-scheduled sessions mean you won’t have total control over your study schedule; you will have to “show up” to classes, but you can do so from the comfort of your home.

-A good live online course will have engaging instructors to keep you focused and motivated during lessons.
-The best will have instructors who offer thorough feedback both in and out of class, so you can feel confident that you’ve had the chance to address any gaps in your understanding.
-Courses with more instructor interaction ensure you can get the help you need rather than getting stuck and having to wait for the next class.
+A good live online course will have engaging instructors to keep you focused and motivated during lessons, but the best will have instructors who offer thorough feedback both in and out of class, in case you ever need additional assistance while studying on your own.

-In any case, we gave final preference to the course that managed to strike the best balance between engaging informative instructors and adaptive study tools.
-Instructor quality is arguably the most important part of a live online course, but the best should still offer exceptional resources for the times where you do have to study on your own.
+We gave final preference to the course that managed to strike the best balance between engaging instructors and adaptive study tools.

 In-Person Prep Courses

-As the name suggests, these courses meet in physical classrooms and offer the most traditional learning experience.
+These courses offer the most traditional learning experience.
 If you enjoy discussing subject material and test-taking strategies with an instructor and fellow students, an in-person course is the way to go.
-It’s important to note though, that this format is also the most time consuming and may not be available in your area.

-Like its live online counterparts, we looked for adaptive study tools and instructors with teaching experience and high MCAT scores.
-Since the majority of your study time will be at home, we also gave preference to courses that allow you to contact your instructor outside of class, in case you need additional assistance while studying on your own.
-However, the most important characteristic of an in-person course comes down to something a bit more simple — availability.
+Like its live online counterparts, we looked for adaptive study tools, instructors with teaching experience, and high MCAT scores.
+Since the majority of your study time will be at home, we also gave preference to courses that allow you to contact your instructor outside of class.

-Although many prep course providers have an in-person option, availability is often limited.
-For example, Altius Test Prep is only available in 21 states — less than half the nation.
-We prioritized courses with broad availability, like Kaplan, which is available in 45 states.
-While smaller companies like Altius are worth a look if you have access, we can’t recommend them to everyone.
-For that reason, we focused on providers offering courses in at least 40 states (or a little over three quarters of the nation)
+However, while many prep course providers have an in-person option, availability is often limited.
+We prioritized courses with broad availability, offering courses in at least 40 states– or a little over three quarters of the nation.

 Since the most commonly recommended preparation period is three months, the best MCAT prep course will have at least three full-length AAMC practice exams (one per month).
 This ensures students will have a variety of tests to practice with rather than retaking one they may have inadvertently memorized.